 Probe has recently developed a modular constant current sensor architecture for these multi-arm calipers that allows seamless scaling between different tool sizes.
 It has also been field-proven and validated through extensive engineering testing.
 As part of this work, Probe has also introduced a new method for analyzing caliper data at temperature that significantly shortens the heat characterization process to a few hours rather than days.
 It does this while delivering a half percent full-scale accuracy, a radial resolution of twenty microns, a fast sampling speed (up to one hundred samples per second), and a low power consumption around one watt under downhole high temperature environments.

 Tenaris | Tenaris Hydril Wedge 623® RW® for mitigation of casing wear in deepwater wells

-The Tenaris Hydril Wedge 623 RW is an improved version of the Wedge 623 connection design with greater resistance to wear.
+The Tenaris Hydril Wedge 624™ is an improved version of the Wedge 623 connection design with greater resistance to wear.
 It can accomodate more Tool Joint ID wear while maintaining connection performance as validated through combined load testing.
 Thanks to its simultaneous engagement of opposing flanks of the dovetail thread it offers exceptional torque capability and compression efficiency

 Ulterra | SplitBlade™ PDC drill bit technology

 SplitBlade™ is an advancement in PDC-bit engineering that increases performance, durability, and control.
 By redesigning hydraulics to improve cuttings evacuation and prevent recirculation, the bit boosts cutter performance and ROP.
 SplitBlade ensures efficient cutting evacuation to keep cutters clean for faster drilling.